mateusduraes/tvshows-twitter-bot/README.md

-## :bird: Twitter retweet bot :bird:
+## :bird: TvShows twitter bot :bird:

 A twitter bot to retweet tweets from important TvShows profiles.